cis5710/cis5710-homework/hw5-pipelined/README.md

 Click `Session -> Serial` and choose the valid serial port and set the baud rate to be **115200**.
 Then click `OK`.

 Try to type in 8 characters using your keyboard and you are expected to see the reversed string being shown the serial terminal.

+### Mac

+After programming your FPGA (run `make program` on your machine), run `screen /dev/cu.usbserial-* 115200` on local terminal to monitor the serial communication between your FPGA board and your Mac.

+Once connected, type 8 characters using your keyboard.
+You should see the string displayed in reverse order on the serial terminal.

+Lastly, to exit the session, press: `Control + a + k`.
+Confirm the termination by selecting `y` when prompted.